hari-g-m/powervs_knowledge/Power HMC.md

 The PowerVM NovaLink architecture enables management of highly scalable cloud deployment by using the PowerVM technology and OpenStack solutions.
 The architecture provides a direct OpenStack connection to a PowerVM server.
 The NovaLink partition runs the Linux® operating system and the partition runs on a server that is virtualized by PowerVM.
 The server is managed by PowerVC or other OpenStack solutions.

-For more information, refer to https://www.ibm.com/docs/en/power10/000V-HMC
+For more information, refer to https://www.ibm.com/docs/en/power10/000V-HMC.

+For details on commands, refer to https://www.ibm.com/docs/en/power10/000V-HMC?topic=appliance-hmc-commands